GraphicsProgramming/blog/blog/2025/2025-06-19-subgroup-shuffle-reconvergence-on-nvidia/index.md

 Reduce and scan operations are core building blocks in the world of parallel computing, and now [Nabla has a new release](https://github.com/Devsh-Graphics-Programming/Nabla/tree/v0.6.2-alpha1) with those operations made even faster for Vulkan at the subgroup and workgroup levels.

 This article takes a brief look at the Nabla implementation for reduce and scan on the GPU in Vulkan.

-Then, I discuss a missing reconvergence behavior that was expected after subgroup shuffle operations that was only observed on Nvidia devices.
+Then, I discuss a missing excution dependency expected for a subgroup shuffle operation, which was only a problem on Nvidia devices in some test cases.

 <!-- truncate -->